Nobody likes isolating but in certain cases this is the only way to protect those dearest to you and to avoid infecting others

 - The isolated person may only leave the isolation site if they feel well and do not have any symptoms that may be consistent with coronavirus (fever of 38 degrees Celsius or higher, coughing, difficulty breathing, loss of taste or smell, muscle fatigue) for at least 48 hours before leaving the isolation area.

-In case of symptoms, they are required to drive a private vehicle to a testing site, to take a PCR test or a certified rapid test.
+In case of symptoms, they are required to drive a private vehicle to a testing site, to take a PCR test or an authorized antigen test.

 - Masking – Masking is required at all times when outside the isolation site.